jbrucker/server-discovery/README.md

 2017-05-13 14:37:22 DiscoveryClient INFO    Reply data: FOO_SERVER_IP 10.2.23.174
 ```

-## Issues That May Prevent From Working
+## Issues That May Prevent This From Working

 1. If client and server are on different LAN or VLAN the broadcasts won't be forwarded by intervening router.
-2. If client and server are on a Wifi network with "Wifi Isolation" enabled, the router won't allow direct connection.
+2. If client and server are on a WiFi network with "WiFi Isolation" enabled, the router won't allow direct communication between them.
 3. If client or server have more than one IP address, the broadcast might not be sent on the logical network that the server is listening on.
-This can be fixed by testing for all IP addresses (and excluding loopback and other special addresses).
+This can be fixed by sending broadcasts on all IP addresses (excluding loopback and other special addresses).

-## Alternative: Multicast instead of Broadcast

 ## Reference